yokecd/blog/src/data/blog/atc-resource-orchestration.md

 }
 ```

-This simple Go program perfectly expresses our desired orchestration.
+This simple Go program expresses our desired orchestration.
 It creates one job, checks its status, and only proceeds once that job is complete.
 The control loop provided by the ATC handles all the "waiting" and "re-triggering" for us.

 ### Example 2: Coordinating with External Resources